iPath Pure Beta Crude Oil ETN

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-OIL vs SGIIX Comparison April 2026
+OIL vs FESGX Comparison May 2026

 OIL plays a significant role within the Financial Services sector.
 Its performance reflects broader market trends and attracts considerable investor interest.